Combined Clinical/Counseling/School PhD Program

 Practicum Course Information

 All students complete three years in formal applied training.
-One of the three years must be conducted in a setting primarily serving children.
 Applied training activities include providing direct (face-to-face) services to clients, weekly individual supervision, weekly seminars and/or group supervision, as well as the requisite paperwork that accompanies applied practice in psychology.
 The program supports an evidence-based practice model which considers the best research evidence, clinical expertise and judgement, and the client's characteristics, values, and context to provide the best care for clients.
 Students are closely supervised and supported in practica.

 - Integrative Practicum with Adults, Adolescents, and Children (6 credits across the academic year)